mdn/translated-content/README.md

 1. Create a new branch to make your changes in.

 1. Switch to your new branch and make the changes you want to make.
-You can keep going back to `localhost:5000` to test your changes and make sure the content looks how you want it to look.
+You can keep going back to `localhost:5000/<your_locale>` (e.g. `localhost:5000/fr` for French) to test your changes and make sure the content looks how you want it to look.

 1. When you are satisfied with your changes, create a pull request and one of our review teams will review it.